istana/rack-request-object-logger/README.md

 While the code works flawlessly

-- performance specs don't work on jruby, but works on MRI
+- performance specs don't work on jruby, but works on MRI and Rubinius 3.60
-- I couldn't install rubinius yet, so it's untested

 ## Example - logging to SQL database in Rails